 Forward-looking information is information about the future and is inherently uncertain.
 There can be no assurance that the forward-looking information will prove to be accurate.
 Actual results could differ materially from those reflected in the forward-looking information as a result of, among other things, the matters set out in this Annual Information Form generally and economic and business factors, some of which may be beyond the control of the Corporation.
 Some of the more important risks and uncertainties that could affect forward-looking information are described further under the heading "Risk Factors" in this Annual Information Form.
 Forward-looking information contained in this Annual Information Form is made as of the date of this Annual Information Form and the Corporation disclaims any obligation to update any forward-looking information, whether as a result of new information, future events or results or otherwise, except as required by applicable securities laws.
-There can be no assurance that forward-looking information will prove to be accurate, as actual results and future events could differ materially from those anticipated in such statements.
-Accordingly, readers should not place undue reliance on forward-looking information due to the inherent uncertainty in them.
+There can be no assurance that forward-looking information due to the inherent uncertainty in them.
 All subsequent forward-looking information, whether written or oral, attributable to the Corporation or persons acting on our behalf are expressly qualified in their entirety by these cautionary statements.